Blusutils/DESrv/CONTRIBUTING.md

 ### Localization

-You can suggest translation to your language for Wiki, Documentation and Core on our [SimpleTranslate](https://simpletranslate.net/projects/blusutils-desrv) page.
+You can suggest translation to your language for Wiki, Documentation and Core on our [SimpleTranslate](https://simpletranslate.net/projects/blusutils-desrv) page (or by creating PR if website offline).

 > **Note**: no need to translate into Russian or English.
 Only correction suggestions.

 ### Source code

-Feel free to create forks and PRs with improvements.
+Feel free to create forks and pull requests with improvements.
 See guide below to learn how to.

 #### Prerequesties